isc-projects/bind9/doc/arm/pkcs11.inc.rst

    $  make install
    $  /opt/pkcs11/usr/bin/softhsm-util --init-token 0 --slot 0 --label softhsmv2

-OpenSSL 3 with pkcs11-provider
+OpenSSL 3 With pkcs11-provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenSSL provider-based PKCS#11 uses pkcs11-provider project.
+OpenSSL provider-based PKCS#11 uses the pkcs11-provider project.

-pkcs11-provider tries to fit the PKCS#11 API within the Provider API of OpenSSL.
+pkcs11-provider tries to fit the PKCS#11 API within the Provider API of OpenSSL;
-That is, it provides a gateway between PKCS#11 modules and the OpenSSL Provider API.
-One has to register the provider with OpenSSL and one has to provide the path to the PKCS#11 module which should be gatewayed to.
-This can be done by editing the OpenSSL configuration file, using provider specific controls, or by using the p11-kit proxy module.
+that is, it provides a gateway between PKCS#11 modules and the OpenSSL Provider API.
+The provider must be registered with OpenSSL and the path to the PKCS#11 module gateway must be provided.
+This can be done by editing the OpenSSL configuration file, by provider-specific controls, or by using the p11-kit proxy module.

 It is required to use pkcs11-provider version 0.3 or later.
 It is recommended to use the lastest version available.